danriti/moleskine/travis-deploy-pypi/README.md

       condition: $TRAVIS_PYTHON_VERSION = "2.7"
 ```

-This is nice, because I can let Travis handle the security and I'm not worried
+This is nice because I can let Travis handle the security and I'm not worried
 about exposing any sensitive information, even in a publicly available
 repository.